2022 Disneyland Planning Guide

-Our 2022 Disneyland and Disney California Adventure vacation planning guide covers reservations, what’s different from normal, when to visit to avoid crowds, best restaurants, hotels in Anaheim, money-saving ticket tips, ride strategy, Halloween & Christmas in the parks, and more.
-(Updated April 26, 2022.)
+Our Disneyland vacation planning guide covers what’s new & next in 2024, when to visit to avoid crowds, best restaurants, hotels in Anaheim, money-saving ticket tips, Halloween & Christmas in the parks, and more.
+It’s a great resource for first-timers to Southern California or lifelong WDW fans.
+(Updated March 4, 2024.)

 Directly across from Disneyland is Disney California Adventure (DCA), the second gate of Disneyland Resort.
 DCA is ostensibly inspired by the Golden State, but is more just a catch-all park with some attractions having a vague California connection and others being driven by Marvel, Pixar, and other Disney franchises.

-A lot has changed at Disneyland in the last few years.
-The biggest relatively recent addition is Star Wars: Galaxy’s Edge and its two attractions, Millennium Falcon Smugglers Run and Star Wars: Rise of the Resistance.
+In terms of new rides, the biggest relatively recent addition is Star Wars: Galaxy’s Edge and its two attractions, Millennium Falcon Smugglers Run and Star Wars: Rise of the Resistance.
 The latter is Disneyland’s biggest blockbuster addition since 1995, a modern masterpiece of Imagineering that is immensely popular and well-worth the multi-hour waits.

-The latest addition to Disney California Adventure is the Avengers Campus Marvel Land.
+Over at Disney California Adventure, the most recent expansion is the Avengers Campus Marvel Land.
 This features one ride, one restaurant, meet & greets, and shopping.
 It’ll also showcases a Stuntronics Spider-Man, which is a sight to behold.

-Everything else has been delayed by at least a full year, including Mickey & Minnie’s Runaway Railway, which is coming to Disneyland’s Toontown.
-Speaking of which, Toontown is now closed and won’t reopen until 2023.
-More is coming in 2022 and beyond, but those are the main things to know.
+More is coming in 2024 and beyond, but those are the main things to know.
 Now, let’s get down to business: what you need to plan a Disneyland vacation…

 When to Visit Disneyland

-If you’re looking for something simpler, we also have a 2022 Best & Worst Months to Visit Disneyland list, which ranks every month of the year.
+To that point, our we also have the Best & Worst Months to Visit Disneyland list, which ranks every month of the year.
 Even more to the point, this covers our 3 favorite weeks of the year to take a Disneyland trip.
+That’s more qualitative, and thus can more useful than crowd calendars for many Disneyland planners.

-Before solidifying your travel dates, you’ll also want to check out our 2022 Disneyland Refurbishment Calendar to make sure any must-do attractions won’t be closed for renovations during your visit.
-Keep in mind that the future status of many projects–including refurbishments–is up in the air.
+Finally, before solidifying your travel dates, you’ll also want to check out our 2024 Disneyland Refurbishment Calendar to make sure any must-do attractions won’t be closed for renovations during your visit.

 Where to Stay

-For most vacation planners, the decision comes down to choosing among Disney’s Grand Californian Hotel & Spa (our favorite!), Disneyland Hotel, and Paradise Pier Hotel, or one of the cheaper hotels on Harbor Boulevard.
+For most vacation planners, the decision comes down to choosing among Disney’s Grand Californian Hotel & Spa (our favorite!), Disneyland Hotel (second favorite), and Pixar Place Hotel, or one of the cheaper hotels on Harbor Boulevard.
 We cover the pros and cons of each choice in our Where to Stay at Disneyland: Off-Site v.
 On-Site Hotels post.

 If you’re looking for something more thorough, we’ve stayed at every on-site Disneyland hotel and most of the Good Neighbor Disneyland hotels and other off-site hotels within walking distance of the Disneyland Esplanade.